 While eating poop is more common in puppies, this can be seen in dogs of all ages.
-Though this dog behavior is gross to humans, it does serve some innate purpose for your pet.
+Though these weird dog habits are gross to humans, they do serve some innate purposes for your pet.
 For puppies, this behavior is thought to be mimicked from the mother licking them to stimulate elimination and to clean them, and usually stops around 9 months.
 In older domestic dogs, however, eating poop can be a sign of nutritional deficiency or stress.

 If your dog is eating poop, you may want to consult with your veterinarian to rule out issues such as diet, parasites, or more serious diseases.
 If everything checks out okay, consider potential triggers for stress in your dog's environment.
 Dogs that are often isolated or spend a lot of time in confined spaces may eat their poop as a response to stress.

 Some dogs also do it as an attention seeking behavior.
 While this weird behavior is not necessarily harmful to the dog, it is important to ensure there is nothing more serious going on with your pet.